-After three years of balancing my glucose levels through the pre-filled Novolog and Lantis pens & numerous finger stick checks throughout the day, I was ready for change — ready to reclaim my freedom and simplify the daunting task of staying in the target zone throughout the day.
-With a busy schedule, full-time job, frequent travel, and extreme physical activity, I was looking for a solution to minimize the constant checks & state of unpredictability.
+After three years of balancing my blood glucose levels through the pre-filled Novolog and Lantis pens & numerous finger stick checks throughout the day, I was ready for change—ready to reclaim my freedom and simplify the daunting task of staying in the target zone throughout the day.
+With a busy schedule, full-time job, frequent travel and extreme physical activity, I was looking for a solution to minimize the constant checks & state of unpredictability.
 Surprisingly, I am still in my “honeymoon” phase!
-There are times when my pancreas friend decides to join the party — not fun when you’ve already given yourself insulin, causing it to work in overdrive which later results in major crashes.
+There are times when my pancreas friend decides to join the party—not fun when you’ve already given yourself insulin, causing it to work in overdrive which later results in major crashes.
 Another effect of being in my honeymoon, is my insulin sensitivity.
 For me, a little insulin goes a LONG way.
 I decided I needed a solution to mitigate the unpredictable readings and rollercoaster trends.

-Exactly three years from the day I was diagnosed with T1D, I sat in the same room at the doctor’s office holding my new insulin pump in my hand.
-I was a much healthier version of myself three years later with a degree in Diabetes, yet nervous to shake up my current therapy method that became sketched into my daily routine.
-When speaking with Tandem (the insulin pump company) about making the switch, I remember the rep telling me that I was living in a box with the shots & glucose meter.
-Every part and every move in my day was restricted to the “waiting period”— waiting to see where my numbers went, worrying whether I gave myself too much insulin or not enough, and not having full control.
+Exactly three years from the day I was diagnosed with type 1 diabetes (T1D), I sat in the same room at the doctor’s office holding my new insulin pump in my hand.
+I was a much healthier version of myself three years later with a degree in diabetes, yet nervous to shake up my current therapy method that became sketched into my daily routine.
+When speaking with Tandem (the insulin pump company) about making the switch, I remember the rep telling me that I was living in a box with the shots & blood glucose meter.
+Every part and every move in my day was restricted to the “waiting period”—waiting to see where my numbers went, worrying whether I gave myself too much insulin or not enough, and not having full control.
 It was SO true.
 There were many days where I couldn’t push myself hard enough during a workout in fear of crashing or hesitancy to go to sleep because I was uncertain of which direction my numbers would go.

 - Precise insulin delivery.
 It is amazing how I can better gauge my insulin:carb ratio